About » Our regulatory activities

 When NOPSEMA determines a breach of the legislation has occurred, the authority may choose to take enforcement action.
 Action will be taken to rectify the breach, avoid a recurrence, and to act as a deterrent.
 Enforcement action can include issuing an improvement or prohibition notice; giving a direction; requesting a revision or withdrawing acceptance of a safety case, well operations management plan or environment plan; and prosecution.

 With the overall objective of improving industry performance, NOPSEMA has a function to promote and advise on health and safety, well integrity and environmental management matters.
-NOPSEMA proactively seeks to engage with stakeholders through liaison meetings, hosting workshops and information sessions, presentations and participating in industry conferences and forums.
+NOPSEMA seeks to engage with its stakeholders including international regulatory counterparts through a variety of mechanisms, such as information sessions, presentations and participating in industry and regulatory conferences and forums.
 NOPSEMA also publishes on its website a suite of industry performance data, policy and guidance material, latest news, reports and a quarterly newsletter.
+See our Information sharing policy for more information.